kelleyvanevert/adventofcode2022/readme.md

   Tricky eclectic base conversation logic :P I'm almost certain that my code can be optimized both in performance as well as in readability, but, it's the quickest one I could come up with.

   But .. it seems I need all of the previous' days stars to unlock today's bonus challenge?
 Or is there no bonus challenge for the last day? 🤔

+  _Update: went back to solve day 19, and then also rewrite day 16 and solve it's bonus part, and now that I've solved all the days and their bonuses, I get to see the lovely hot air balloons and the easter eggs and stuff :D What a treat.
+I've had so much fun with the Advent of Code, thanks Eric! ❤️_